A Lesson in Preparedness

 USA

-A Lesson in PreparednessIn the summer of 1990, my friends and I spent time at the Ulm bridge in tiny Ulm, Montana.
-Ulm is about 10 miles outside of Great Falls and anyone who has lived in Montana for any length of time will tell you that summer can be very hot.
-The Ulm bridge and surrounding water of the Missouri river provided much relief to teenagers, swimming under the bridge and playing football in a large shallow area next to the bridge.
+In the summer of 1990, my friends and I spent time at the Ulm bridge in tiny Ulm, Montana.
+Ulm is about 10 miles outside of Great Falls, and anyone who has lived in Montana for any length of time will tell you that summer can be very hot.
+The Ulm bridge crossed over the Missouri River, which provided much relief to teenagers swimming under the bridge and playing football in a large shallow area next to the bridge.

-That is, everyone except Zack and I. I couldn’t say what I was thinking, having no formal water rescue training, but I knew I needed to help.
+The water was easily 30 feet deep.
+The girl, Tiffany, was crying as her friends and sister yelled.
+All the boys ran towards the edge of the deep water and promptly stopped… everyone except Zack and me.
+I couldn’t say what I was thinking, having no formal water rescue training, but I knew I needed to help.
 Unbeknownst to me, Zack was a certified lifeguard.

-We both swam as fast as we could towards Tiffany, about 20-25 yards away.
+We both swam as fast as we could towards Tiffany, who was about 20-25 yards away.
 Swimming that hard for that long a distance was a grueling challenge after water football, but we made it to Tiffany before she went under.

 I think about this moment occasionally.
 Since then, I’ve grown up and helped many people.
 Deep down, I suspect this event set me on a path of looking out for others versus watching from the sidelines when help was needed.
 Zack showed me what courage and preparedness are all about.